Clayton-Toste/Clayton-Toste.github.io/projects.md

   <img src="../pipegame.png" width=500>
 </p>
 <p align=middle>
-Pipe Game is a small game made for a one week game jam.
+Pipe Game is a small game made in unity for a one week game jam.
 Try to pipe the steam to the houses that need it before they blow up!
 </p>
 <p align=middle>
 <a href="https://github.com/Clayton-Toste/PipeGame">Github</a>